McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 3.3.0

+- **New**: Introduction of new CSS variables to set the font.
+The theme distinguishs between `--MAIN-font` for all content text and `--CODE-font` for inline or block code.
+There are additional overrides for all headings.
+See the [theme variant generator]({{%relref "basics/generator" %}}) of the exampleSite for all available variables.

 - **New**: The new shortcode `swagger` is available to include a UI for REST OpenAPI Specifications.
 See the [`documentation`]({{% relref "shortcodes/swagger" %}}) for available features.

 ---